Allisterh/BayesianMS-VAR-GC/README.md

 ## Citation

-To refer to the codes in publications, please, cite the following paper:
+To refer to the code in publications, please, cite the following paper:

 > Droumaguet, M., Warne, A., Woźniak, T. (2017) Granger Causality and Regime Inference in Markov-Switching VAR Models with Bayesian Methods, *Journal of Applied Econometrics*, 32(4), pp. 802--818, DOI: [10.1002/jae.2531](http://doi.org/10.1002/jae.2531).